-Alternative Approaches to Causal Inference These notes do not come from the textbook and are primarily geared towards answering (i) how should you interpret regressions under treatment effect heterogeneity? and (ii) what are some alternative approaches to estimation besides linear regression that might be useful in this context?
-Interpreting Regressions under Treatment Effect Heterogeneity Very early on in the semester, we thought some about why one would want to use a regression in order to try to answer research questions - where research questions typically involve trying to answer "causal" questions when the researcher had access to observational data.
-For simplicity (and to think things from getting too long), I'll mainly consider the case with a binary treatment.
-In that context, we made the following three main assumptions: - Unconfoundedness: $(Y(1), Y(0)) \perp D | X$ - Treatment Effect Homogeneity: $Y_i(1) Y_i(0) = \alpha$ for all units - Linear model for untreated potential outcomes: $Y_i(0) = X'i\beta + e_i$ .
+Interpreting Regressions under Treatment Effect Heterogeneity

+Next, let's move to estimation.
+Very early on in the semester, we thought some about why one would want to use a regression in order to try to answer research questions - where research questions typically involve trying to answer "causal" questions when the researcher had access to observational data, under the assumption of unconfoundedness mentioned above.
+In addition to unconfoundedness, we also used the following two additional assumptions.
+Treatment Effect Homogeneity: $Y_i(1) - Y_i(0) = \alpha$ for all units

+• Linear model for untreated potential outcomes: $Y_i(0) = X_i'\beta + e_i$.